Earthquake stuns Syria's Aleppo even after war's horrors

 BEIRUT (AP) — For years, the people of Aleppo bore the brunt of bombardment and fighting when their city, once Syria’s largest and most cosmopolitan, was among the civil war’s fiercest battle zones.
 Even that didn’t prepare them for the new devastation and terror wreaked by this week’s earthquake.

-The natural disaster piled on many man-made ones, multiplying the suffering in Aleppo and Syria more broadly.
+The natural disaster piled on many human-made ones, multiplying the suffering in Aleppo and Syria more broadly.

 Fighting largely halted in Aleppo in 2016, but only a small number of the numerous damaged and destroyed buildings had been rebuilt.
 The population has also more recently struggled with Syria’s economic downslide, which has sent food prices soaring and residents thrown into poverty.